 Sample different kinds of food as you go restaurant hopping.
 Ideally, you would intersperse other activities throughout the day, so as to avoid getting full and spoiling the experience.
 In a way, eating meals from various cultures can be a substitute for actually traveling the world, as the food itself is a representation of the specific culture it comes from.

-Some Ideas are More Expensive than the Others
+Some Party Ideas are More Expensive than Others

-As mentioned earlier, budget is an important aspect to consider when planning a bachelor party.
+As mentioned earlier, budget is an important aspect to consider when planning an outdoor bachelor party.
 Some of these activities might be cheaper because they require less equipment and/or less planning; concurrently, some might be more expensive because they require more professional assistance and/or a lot of traveling is involved.

 Make Sure the Groom is On Board

 It is typically the groomsmen’s responsibility to plan the bachelor party, with some assistance from the groom himself here and there.
 Regardless, the groom should be okay and comfortable with the itinerary of his bachelor party.
 His interests, hobbies, likes, and dislikes should all be taken into consideration.
+For instance, if the groom wants to stay sober during his bachelor party, then everyone must respect that.
 Otherwise, he may not fully enjoy the night ahead.